Coaching, Mentoring, counselling and Consulting

 As coaches, if we accept this simple reasoning, our role is clear.

-The purpose of coaching is to help a person, or group of people to find happiness.
+The purpose of coaching is to help a person, or group of people to find happiness in play.

 For Coaches and Leaders